TomHarte/CLK/README.md

 # CLK
-CLK is an emulator for tourists that seeks best-in-class accuracy while minimising latency.
+CLK is an emulator for tourists that seeks to be invisible.
+Users directly launch classic software with no emulator or per-emulated-machine learning curve.

+On the Mac it is a native Cocoa application.
+Under Linux, BSD and other UNIXes and UNIX-alikes it relies upon SDL 2.

 So its aims are:
 * single-click load of any piece of source media for any supported platform;